python/devguide/garbage_collector.rst

 The GC then iterates over all containers in the first list and decrements by one the ``gc_ref`` field of any other object that container it is referencing.
-For doing this it makes use of the ``tp_traverse`` slot in the container class (implemented using the C API or inherited by a superclass) to know what objects are refered by each container.
+For doing this it makes use of the ``tp_traverse`` slot in the container class (implemented using the C API or inherited by a superclass) to know what objects are referenced by each container.
 After all the objects have been scanned, only the objects that have references from outside the “objects to scan” list will have ``gc_ref > 0``.